-Early Episcopalians, if they had possessed the ability to look forward into the late nineteenth and twentieth centuries, would have been horrified to see the rise of prince-bishops, vast cathedral complexes, and (probably) much of the current edifice of financial safeguards currently in place in the Episcopal Church (TEC).
-While not a group of extreme ascetics, our fore bearers in the faith had no desire to develop another Church of England, with all the signs and symbols of power it possessed.
+Early Episcopalians, if they had possessed the ability to look forward into the late nineteenth and twentieth centuries, would have been horrified to see the rise of CEO-bishops, vast cathedral complexes, and (probably) much of the current edifice of financial safeguards currently in place in the Episcopal Church.
+While not a group of extreme ascetics, they had no desire to develop another Church of England, with all the signs and symbols of power it possesses.

-This often meant, in practical terms, sacrificing some of the institutional comfort and power for missionary flexibility (appropriate to the context) while at the same time refining the central core of an authentic, well-formed and practiced Anglican Christianity.
+In practical terms, this often meant sacrificing some of the institutional comfort and power for missionary flexibility while at the same time refining the central core of an authentic, well-formed and practiced Anglican Christianity.
 Because of the willingness to lose some prestige in the older sense of that term, many of our early Episcopal leaders wielding truly impressive moral authority in what was often a struggling church tradition.

-I think such forces are still at work in TEC.
-After glorying in our long period of cultural access and power, the TEC "brand" has sunk quite low.
+I think such forces are still at work in The Episcopal Church today.
+After glorying in our long period of cultural access and power, the Episcopal "brand" has sunk quite a bit.
 Spending many millions in internecine lawsuits (however we choose to justify them by focusing on canons or peculiar readings of church history) is a symptom of a difficulty in letting one era go and embracing the radical call before us.
 That radical call is not to play catch-up with contemporary culture or destroy dissent.
 It is to embrace the life of "self-denying service" that marked St. James' ministry--and continues to mark true leadership in the Church today.